pgtipping/Synthalyst/memory-bank/activeContext.md

   - Removed global style that was increasing font size by 1px
   - Restored original container structure and styling
   - Maintained all other UI improvements

+## Recent Changes

+- **Newsletter System Enhancement** (2025-03-10 02:30:00)

+  - Fixed the "Failed to subscribe to newsletter" error by implementing better error handling
+  - Added MOCK_NEWSLETTER environment variable to enable newsletter functionality in development mode
+  - Enhanced the NewsletterSignup component to display detailed error messages in development mode
+  - Improved SendGrid integration with proper initialization checks and error handling
+  - Added development mode simulation for email sending when SendGrid is not configured
+  - Updated API routes to handle cases where the Prisma client doesn't have the Newsletter model

+- **Newsletter Admin Interface Implementation** (2025-03-10 03:00:00)

+  - Created a comprehensive admin interface for newsletter management at `/admin/newsletter`
+  - Implemented subscriber list view with filtering and search functionality
+  - Added functionality to manually add, edit, or remove subscribers
+  - Created interface for sending newsletters to specific segments
+  - Implemented subscription analytics dashboard
+  - Added export functionality for subscriber data
+  - Integrated with the admin dashboard
+  - Added proper role-based access control
+  - Fixed Prisma client type issues with type assertions
+  - Added NewsletterSend model to track newsletter sends

+- **Newsletter System Enhancement** (2025-03-10 02:30:00)

+  - Fixed the "Failed to subscribe to newsletter" error by implementing better error handling
+  - Added MOCK_NEWSLETTER environment variable to enable newsletter functionality in development mode
+  - Enhanced the NewsletterSignup component to display detailed error messages in development mode
+  - Improved SendGrid integration with proper initialization checks and error handling
+  - Added development mode simulation for email sending when SendGrid is not configured
+  - Updated API routes to handle cases where the Prisma client doesn't have the Newsletter model

+- **Newsletter Confirmation Link Fix** (2025-03-10 04:00:00)

+  - Fixed the issue with newsletter confirmation links returning "Invalid or expired token" errors
+  - Created a dedicated error page at `/newsletter/error` to display user-friendly error messages
+  - Updated the confirmation route to redirect to the error page instead of returning JSON errors
+  - Maintained token expiry time at 24 hours as originally designed
+  - Improved token generation for better security and uniqueness
+  - Updated confirmation email to clearly indicate the 24-hour expiry time